pd95/Swiss-Birds-App/README.md

 Cons:
  - Data increases the app size even if the data is not necessarily needed
  - Data can be outdated
- - SOI does not allow redistribution of their data, even though the data is publicly accessible on their website.
+ - **SOI does not allow redistribution of their data**, even though the data is publicly accessible on their website.

+The last point is the main reason why the App has not been published and made available on the App Store.

+In an upcoming update, I will "unbundle" the data from the app, so that it will always fetch the data from the SOI website.
+Even though this will erase all the "Pros" listed above, it is probably easier get approval to distribute the app to a wider audience.

 ## How to build the app